liuxd/OpenSesame/README.md

 * Step 2:
 ```
+Configure the [db] section in web.ini.
-Configure the [db].Make sure the path is writable.
+Make sure the path is writable.
 ```

 ## Tech ##